 Pamela is also the author of the Ivy League Mystery Series, three suspense novels published by Simon & Schuster set at Harvard, Yale and Princeton.
-She is married with three children, and loves running, skiing, writing, the New England Patriots, the Golden State Warriors, kitten heels, Valentino and Alexander McQueen.
+She is married with three children, and loves running, skiing, books, the Pats, the Red Sox, the Warriors, and Valentino.

 meet the team

 Jillian Tangen is the Head of Research at Dandelion Chandelier and a former Senior Research Analyst at McKinsey & Co and Analyst at Shearman & Sterling.
 She is an avid fan of Nordic design, having owned an independent lifestyle store and sales agency focused on emerging Scandinavian design.
 Jillian lives in NYC and is married with three young children and loves cross country skiing, the New York Rangers, reading, travel and discovering new brands.